diowa/ratchet-phonegap-starter-app/README.md

 By default, Ripple emulator starts on `http://localhost:4400/?enableripple=cordova-3.0.0`

-Work in the `/src` folder.
-JavaScripts, HTML and CSS will be automatically compiled into the `/www` folder.
+Work in the `/src` folder with haml, scss and coffee files (HTML, CSS and JavaScript files will be automatically compiled into the `/www` folder).

-If you need extra `.haml` and `.scss` files, remember to edit `Gruntfile.coffee`.
-I.e., we are going to add `settings.haml` and `theme-wp.scss`
+If you need extra `.haml` and `.scss` files, remember to add them in the `Gruntfile.coffee` (it is not required for CoffeeScript files).
+In the following example, we are going to add `settings.haml` and `theme-wp.scss`

 ```coffee
 # [...]